 Click on the pictures to get a larger more detailed view of the insect.
 To learn how to identify gypsy moth in all of its life stages, please visit our Gypsy Moth Identification page.

-Tents from caterpillar groups can be quite extensive; although are contary to gypsy moth.
+Tents from caterpillar groups can be quite extensive; although, they are contary to gypsy moth.
 Gypsy moth caterpillars do not produce tents, or have extensive webbing.
-Preferred hosts include: wild cherry and plum, apple, hawthorn, and crabapple.
+Preferred hosts include wild cherry and plum, apple, hawthorn, and crabapple.
 Eastern tent caterpillar will also occur to a much lesser degree on ash, birch, willow, maple, oak, and popular.

-There is a blackheaded and a redheaded color form of fall webworm.
-Both are commonly found in Iowa.
-There are about 100 tree hosts, but preferred hosts include: walnut, hickory, birch, cherry, crabapple, and linden.
+There are blackheaded and a redheaded color forms of fall webworm, and both are commonly found in Iowa.
+There are about 100 tree hosts, but preferred hosts include walnut, hickory, birch, cherry, crabapple, and linden.